 Please note that if you do not accept cookies, the functionality of our website may be limited.

 In the context of contacting us (e.g. via contact form or e-mail), personal data is collected.
 Which data is collected in the case of a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of responding to your request or for contacting you and the associated technical administration.
+This data is stored and used exclusively for the purpose of answering your request or for contacting you and the associated technical administration.
 The legal basis for the processing of this data is our legitimate interest in responding to your request in accordance with Art.
 6 (1) lit. f DSGVO.
 If your contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
 6 (1) lit. b DSGVO.
 Your data will be deleted after final processing of your request.
-This is the case when the circumstances indicate that the matter in question has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.
+This is the case if it can be inferred from the circumstances that the matter in question has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.

-6) Registration in the specialist area via DocCheck
+5) Registration in the specialist area via DocChec

 Members of the medical profession have the option of registering for our specialist area via the external identification service DocCheck.
 For this purpose, an input mask from DocCheck is integrated into our website, into which you can enter your DocCheck user data (e-mail and password).
 The data you enter will be transmitted by us to DocCheck Community GmbH.
 The processing serves to enable access to the subject area.
 The legal basis is Art.
 6 para.
 1 letter b) DSGVO.

-8) Use of your data for direct advertising Advertising by mail
+7) Use of your data for direct advertising

 You can object to the storage and use of your data for this purpose at any time by sending a message to the person responsible.